Diversification quotients: Quantifying diversification via risk measures: Diversification indices and an impossibility result

 with the convention $0/0=0$.
 We refer to \cite{RUZ06}, \cite{FWZ17} and \cite{BFWW22} for general measures of variability.
-DRs based on $\mathrm{SD}$ and $\var$ satisfy the three simple properties below, which can be easily checked. \begin{enumerate}[(i)] \item[{[+]}] Non-negativity: $D(\mathbf{X})\ge 0$ for all $\mathbf X\in \X^n$. \item[{[LI]}] Location invariance: $D(\mathbf{X}+\mathbf{c})=D(\mathbf{X})$ for all $\mathbf{c}=(c_1,\dots,c_n) \in \R^n$ and all $ \mathbf X\in \X^n$. \item[{[SI]}] Scale invariance: $D(\lambda \mathbf{X})=D(\mathbf{X})$ for all $\lambda>0$ and all $ \mathbf X\in \X^n$. \end{enumerate} The first property, [+], simply means that diversification is measured in non-negative values, where $0$ typically represents a fully diversified or hedged portfolio (in some sense).
-The property [LI] means that injecting constant losses or gains to components of a portfolio, or changing the initial price of assets in the portfolio,\footnote{Recall that $X_i$ represents the loss from asset $i$.
-Suppose that two agents purchased the same portfolio of assets but at different prices of each asset.
-Denote by $\mathbf X$ the portfolio loss vector of agent $1$.
-The portfolio loss vector of agent $2$ is $\mathbf X+\mathbf c$, where $\mathbf c$ is the vector of differences between their purchase prices.
-The two agents should have the same level of diversification regardless of their purchase prices, as they hold the same portfolio. } does not affect its diversification index.
+DRs based on $\mathrm{SD}$ and $\var$ satisfy the three natural and simple properties below, which can be easily checked.
+We always write $\mathbf X=(X_1,\dots,X_n)$ and $\mathbf Y=(Y_1,\dots,Y_n)$.
+We write $\mathbf 0 $ for the $n$-vector of zeros. \begin{enumerate}[(i)] \item[{[+]}] Non-negativity: $D(\mathbf{X})\ge 0$ for all $\mathbf X\in \X^n$. \item[{[LI]}] Location invariance: $D(\mathbf{X}+\mathbf{c})=D(\mathbf{X})$ for all $\mathbf{c}=(c_1,\dots,c_n) \in \R^n$ and all $ \mathbf X\in \X^n$. \item[{[SI]}] Scale invariance: $D(\lambda \mathbf{X})=D(\mathbf{X})$ for all $\lambda>0$ and all $ \mathbf X\in \X^n$. \end{enumerate} The first property, [+], simply means that diversification is measured in non-negative values, where $0$ typically represents a fully diversified or hedged portfolio (in some sense).
+The property [LI] means that injecting constant losses or gains to components of a portfolio does not affect its diversification index.
 The property [SI] means that rescaling a portfolio does not affect its diversification index.
-The latter two properties are arguably natural, although they are not satisfied by some diversification indices used in the literature (see \eqref{eq:DR} below).
+In addition, we could interpret [LI] as combining a risk-free component with each security in the portfolio.
+The latter two properties are arguably natural, although they are not satisfied by some diversification indices used in the literature (see \eqref{eq:DR} and \eqref{eq:DB} below).
 A diversification index satisfying both [LI] and [SI] is called location-scale invariant.

 Next, we define the two popular risk measures in banking and insurance practice.
 The VaR at level $\alpha \in [0,1)$ is defined as and the ES (also called CVaR, TVaR or AVaR) at level $\alpha \in (0,1)$ is defined as